 Some homeowners choose to use equity release to allow them to unlock cash from their home for a gift.
 But this can be an expensive commitment and you should consider it carefully, taking independent financial advice.
 The same can be said for anyone considering accessing money from their savings or pension to gift to a child.

-And if your parents or family want to help you but can’t afford to gift you money, there are still ways they can help you, particularly if you are trying to get a mortgage with no deposit.
+If your parents or family want to help you but can’t afford to gift you money, there may still be ways they can help you, particularly if you are trying to get a mortgage with no deposit.
 Such as:

 It seems not everyone is lucky enough or perhaps wants to accept financial help.
 According to the English Housing Survey 2023-2024, most first time buyers (85%) funded the purchase of their first home with savings, but 31% reported receiving help from family or friends while 9% used an inheritance as a source of deposit.